marilyne-linkurious/documentation/content/admin/content/alerts/index.md

 ![](create-alert2.png)

-After configuring and enabling an alert, it can eb accessed by users in the *Alerts* panel:
+After configuring and enabling an alert, it can be accessed by users in the *Alerts* panel:

 ![](alert-list.png)